connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 </ol>
 </details>

+### Updating ESLint configuration
-Our last step for Prettier is to update our configuration files.
-Open the same **`.eslintrc.json`** file as before.
-You can copy/paste the below code exactly as-is, overwriting our existing code:
+To add our new Prettier tools into our ESLint configuration, open the same **`.eslintrc.json`** file as before.
+You can copy/paste the below code exactly as-is, overwriting the contents:

 ```json
 {